-- A school-based or community-based attendance improvement program - CYS for services or possible disposition as a dependent child under the Juvenile Act. - Additionally, the school will file a citation against the parent of a habitually truant child under 15 in a magisterial district court.
-The citation may be withheld if both parties agree to pursue an Attendance Court Proceeding.
+- A school-based or community-based attendanceimprovement program - CYS for services or possible disposition as adependent child under the Juvenile Act. - Additionally, the school will file a citation against the parent of a habitually truant child under 15 in a magisterial district court.